 Top Day Trips From Las Vegas:

 The main purpose of the Dam was not just to generate electricity, but also to create a large reservoir for the growing population of the American Southwest.
-They built finished it 2 years head of schedule and the final product of all the labor was 726 feet tall (60 stories), 1,244
+They built finished it 2 years ahead of schedule and the final product of all the labor was 726 feet tall (60 stories), 1,244

-3. The Grand Canyon (Helicopter -or- 4 hour drive): This amazing natural wonder is a great way to escape the man-made neon zoo of Las Vegas for a day.
-If you can fit it in the budget, a helicopter tour is the fastest and most fun to experience the canyon from Vegas.
+About The Grand Canyon: This amazing natural wonder is a great way to escape the man-made neon zoo of Las Vegas for a day.
+If you can fit it in the budget, a helicopter tour is the fastest and most doable way to experience the canyon from Vegas in a single day.
 Driving is a very easy way to get there too, however, realize that from Vegas the popular south rim is a 4 1/2 hour drive each way and the north rim can be double that.
 Once you get to the Grand Canyon there are many things to do from taking in the views, pack riding to the bottom, or even rafting down the Colorado River.

-Adding to the experience of this a side trip to Death Valley are a series of mad-made wonders they the mysterious Scotty’s Castle.
+Adding to the experience of this a side trip to Death Valley is a series of man-made wonders they the mysterious Scotty’s Castle.
 There is plenty of stuff to see both in Death Valley and on the way there to make a perfect day trip out of it.
 Some of the sights you’ll see on your way to the valley are a creep 1800’s ghost town, a field of over-sized pop art sculptures, and historical markers showing 1950’s Nuclear bomb testing sites.

 It’s 2 hours to the mailbox, 2.5 hours to Campfire Hill

 Today Lake Havasu may be best known as a popular high school and college Spring Break hotspot but it’s beautiful waters and beach are a great getaway for anyone.
-It’s not quite as good as the beaches of the of San Diego or Los Angles, but is worth a stop if you want a taste of beach life.
+It’s not quite as good as the beaches of the of San Diego or Los Angles but is worth a stop if you want a taste of beach life.

 Left Off Of Our List: